 - In-class quizzes, class participation and assignment: 25%

-- One midterm exam: 25%

-- One comprehensive final exam: 50%

-Level of cognitive Domain Weigh No. Assessment tasks Assessment criteria Applying Analyzing Evaluating Creating MCQ WQ Р MCQ WQ Р MCQ WQ Р MCQ WQ Р (%) 1 - Individual Assignment - Quiz Analyzing, interpreting, and presenting engineering drawings X X X 25 2 - Midterm exam (Drawing sheet) - Quiz pplying appropriate drawing techniques for a practical application by answering >50% of question on the test х x x x 25 3 - Final exam (Drawing sheet) oblem resolution on drawings.
-Systematically analyze the problem and apply the appropriate technique to solve the problem by answering >50% of question on the test X X X X 50 Total 100
+No. Assessment tasks Assessment criteria Level of cognitive Domain Applying Analyzing Evaluating Creating Weigh MCQ WQ P MCQ WQ P MCQ WQ P MCQ WQ P (%) 1 - Individul Assignment - Quiz Analyzing, interpreting, and presenting engineering drawings X х X 25 2 - Midterm exam (Drawing sheet) - Quiz applying appropriate drawing techniques for a practical application by answering >50% of question on the test х х x x 25 3 - Final exam (Drawing sheet) Problem resolution on drawings.
+Systematically analyze the problem and apply the appropriate technique to solve the problem by answering >50% of question on the test X X x X 50 Total 100

-Note: MCQ: Multiple choice questions ; WQ: Writing questions; P: Presentation
+Note: MCQ: Multiple choice questions; WQ: Writing questions; P: Presentation

-- Student responsibility: Students are expected to spend at least 8 hours per week for self studying.
-This time should be made up of reading, working on exercises and problem. - Attendance: Regular on-time attendance in this course is expected.
+- Student responsibility: Students are expected to spend at least 8 hours per week self studying.
+This time should be made up of reading, working on exercises and problems. - Attendance: Regular on-time attendance in this course is expected.
 It is compulsory that students attend at least 80% of the course to be eligible for the final examination. - Missed tests: Students are not allowed to miss any of the tests (both on-going assessment and final test).
 There are very few exceptions.
-(Only with extremely reasonable excuses, e.g. certified paper from doctors, may students re-take the tests.)
+(Only with extremely reasonable excuses, - e.g. certified paper from doctors, may students retake the tests.)